EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

     that says `control disabled`.
 This is an incorrect message due to an issue with how Slurm sets the GPU frequency and can be safely ignored.

-## `mpirun`: Launching parallel jobs
+## `srun`: Launching parallel jobs

-If you are running parallel jobs, your job submission script should contain one or more `mpirun` commands to launch the parallel executable across the compute nodes.
-You will usually add the following options to `mpirun`:
+If you are running parallel jobs, your job submission script should contain one or more srun commands to launch the parallel executable across the compute nodes.
+In most cases you will want to add the options --distribution=block:block and --hint=nomultithread to your srun command to ensure you get the correct pinning of processes to cores on a compute node.

-- `-np <number of MPI processes>`: specify the number of MPI processes to launch
-- `--map-by-numa`
-- `-x $LD_LIBRARY_PATH`: ensure that the library paths are available to MPI processes
-- `--bind-to none`
+A brief explanation of these options:
+ - `--hint=nomultithread` - do not use hyperthreads/SMP
+ - `--distribution=block:block` - the first `block` means use a block distribution of processes across nodes (i.e. fill nodes before moving onto the next one) and the second `block` means use a block distribution of processes across "sockets" within a node (i.e. fill a "socket" before moving on to the next one).

+!!! important
+    The Slurm definition of a "socket" does not usually correspond to a physical CPU socket.
+    On Tursa GPU nodes it corresponds to half the cores on a socket as the GPU nodes are configured with NPS2.

+    On the Tursa CPU nodes, the Slurm definition of a scoket does correspond to a physical CPU socket (64 cores) as the COU nodes are configured with NPS1.

 ## Example job submission scripts

 ### Example: job submission script for a parallel job using CUDA

-A job submission script for a parallel job that uses 4 compute nodes, 16 MPI processes per node and 4 GPUs per node.
+A job submission script for a parallel job that uses 4 compute nodes, 4 MPI processes per node and 4 GPUs per node.
 It does not restrict what type of GPU the job can run on so both A100-40 and A100-80 can be used: